Reference

 Packet encoding.

 Each packet encoding defines sample format, channel layout, and rate.
-Each packet encoding is caompatible with specific protocols.
+Each packet encoding is compatible with specific protocols.

 Values: